oilandsugar/ritual-dust/content/music/song-production.md

 Works pretty well with drums too, for example layering two snare samples with different tones and characteristics to make the sound more unique.

+## Effects

 ### Sidechaining

 Use eq in compressor sidechain to get just the transient of the kick, click the headphones to hear the filtered sound

+### Using reverb with transient heavy sounds

+*Short Reverbs*

+When adding reverb to drum sounds or plucks, use a return track or a parallel channel and reduce the transient of the signal before it gets to the reverb in order to keep the original sound punchy.
+It's also a good idea to apply some pre-delay to the reverb to give even more room for the initial transient to come in before the reverb kicks in.
+EQing out the highs and lows can also help reduce the flutter sound than can be created by the reverb.

+*Long reverbs*

 ### Gated reverb